-Telecommuters are a relatively large percentage of the workforce: 25.43% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.43% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small town, there is also a high proportion of single, often educated, people living in Fort Lee.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Fort Lee.

-As is often the case in a small town, Fort Lee doesn't have a public transportation system that people use for their commute.
+Fort Lee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Fort Lee is an extremely ethnically-diverse town.
 The people who call Fort Lee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Lee residents report their race to be White, followed by Black or African-American.
 Fort Lee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 23.70% of the town’s residents.
 Important ancestries of people in Fort Lee include German, Irish, Italian, European, and English.